logaretm/vee-validate/docs/guide/components/validation-provider.md

 </script>
 ```

-It also works for custom components and solves the issue of authoring __self validated__ components which are hard to achieve normally because of the directive limitations.
+It also works for custom components and solves the issue of authoring __self validated__ components, which is hard to achieve normally because of the directive limitations.

 ::: tip
-  The fields being validated __must have__ a `v-model` so the component can correctly identify the element/component being validated.
+  The fields being validated __must have__ a `v-model` so the component can correctly identify the element/component being validated __unless__ the field accepts a __file__
 :::

 ## Scoped Slot Data

-The object passed down to the slot scope is called the __validation context__ it has the following properties:
+The object passed down to the slot scope is called the __validation context__.
+It has the following properties:

 | Name    | Type                       |  Description |
 |:--------|:--------------------------:|:--------------------------------------------------------------------|